-We source goods, materials and services, including the following, directly from suppliers:
+We source goods, materials, and services, including the following, directly from suppliers:

-As part of our ongoing initiative to identify and mitigate potential risk of modern slavery, we have
+As part of our ongoing initiative to identify and mitigate potential risk of modern slavery, we have:

-Where appropriate, we intend to take the following further steps to combat slavery and human trafficking:
+We intend to take the following further steps to combat slavery and human trafficking:

 • Update our assessment vs. ISO 26000:2020 Guidance on social responsibility within our business, including standards relating to labour practices and human rights.
 This statement is made to comply with the transparency provision of the Modern Slavery Act 2015 (section 54(1)) and constitutes our slavery and human trafficking statement for the financial year ending 29 March 2020.
 This statement is delayed due to resource restrictions as a result of the COVID-19 pandemic.

 Signed for and on behalf of Farrow & Ball by